imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

 !!!
 Question ""
     === "Question"
+        #### What is Representation learning?

+    === "Answer"

+        Representation learning is the fundamental concept in AI that denotes the power of the system to learn multiple levels of feature representation with increasing abstraction i.e. learning representations of data.
+These representations are stored inside the neurons and are used to make predictions and make decisions.

+!!!
+Question ""
+    === "Question"
         #### Explain Label smoothing.

     === "Answer"

         Label smoothing is a technique used in machine learning to prevent the model from becoming over-confident (overfitting).
 The smoothing is done by adding a small amount of noise to the labels of the training data, which makes the model less likely to overfit to the training data.
 Technically it generates soft labels by applying a weighted average between the uniform distribution and the hard label.
 Refer [Paper 1](https://arxiv.org/pdf/1906.02629.pdf) or
         [Paper 2](https://arxiv.org/pdf/2011.12562.pdf)